7 Simple Ways to Celebrate Pentecost

 "And they were all filled with the Holy Spirit and began to speak with different tongues, as the Spirit was giving them the ability to speak out."
 Acts 2:4

-Find a translation of your favorite prayer in a different language, and practice saying it today.
+If you answered yes to any, or all, questions above, we encourage you to find a translation of your favorite prayer in a different language, and practice saying it.
 We have some prayer cards of the Hail Mary and Our Father in multiple different languages included in the free Pentecost download!

 Check out our playlist “Pentecost Sunday'' for slow, worship jams about the Holy Spirit to celebrate with today.